ankitects/anki-manual/src/browsing.md

 indicates if **C**ards or **N**otes are currently shown.

 **Note**: For the sake of simplicity, this manual generally assumes the Cards mode to be the active one.
-Whenever "cards" is mentioned while selecting, finding, etc., the reader may substitute it for “notes", depending on the active mode.
+Whenever selecting/finding/etc. "cards" is mentioned, the reader may substitute it for "cards or notes depending on the active mode".

 ## Sidebar